 The purpose of the Zoning Committee Meeting is to provide a public forum for the discussion and review of all zoning variance applications occurring within the SOSNA boundary area.
 Through these meetings, residents of the SOSNA area are able to provide direct neighborhood input into this important civic decision-making process.
 All Zoning Committee Meeting attendees who reside within the SOSNA boundary area will have the opportunity to express their opinions by registering one of the following responses to each project: ‘support’, ‘not-opposed’ or ‘opposed’.

 Zoning Committee Meetings are typically held on the 3rd Wednesday of each month.
 Applicants should contact SOSNA at 215-732-8446 to request and schedule a spot at the next available Zoning Committee Meeting; as the meeting calendar often fills in advance, applicants are advised to plan ahead and reach out to our Executive Director to request to be put on the Zoning Committee Agenda.
 SOSNA will not add new projects to the Zoning or ARC agendas until the RCO Notice has been sent to our organization by the Planning Commission.
-The deadline to be put on the month’s agenda is the 2nd Monday of the month.
+The deadline to be put on the month’s agenda is the 1st Monday of the month or at the discretion of SOSNA.
 To view a list of upcoming projects to be presented, view our events calendar.